aergoio/ship/README.md

 * dependencies: package dependencies
 * tests: test cases to run
 * endpoint: endpoint to deploy or run (Default value is "localhost:7845")
+* privatekey: private key to deploy or execute contracts
+* password: password to decrypt private key

 ## Examples
 ```json